-The Black Diamond Flare head torch is an interesting one to place, sitting near the bottom of Black Diamond’s range in terms of performance and cost, but in fact being something of a standalone class of lighting: the ‘emergency head torch’.
-While its lumen output won't compete with most of the entrants in our best head torch roundup, this little lamp is still well worth a look for outdoor adventurers.
+The Black Diamond Flare head torch is an interesting one to place, sitting near the bottom of Black Diamond’s range in terms of performance and cost, but actually occupying something of a standalone class of lighting: the ‘emergency head torch’.
+While its lumen output won't compete with most of the entrants in our best head torch roundup, this little lamp is still well worth considering, especially as a just-in-case option for outdoor adventurers to throw in a pack or pocket.
 Read on for our full Black Diamond Flare head torch review.

 - Don't need hands-free?
 Try one of the best torches